 Stock and Bond Markets Respond Very Differently to Earnings Information

-The difference lies in how trading happens on the two types of market.
+The difference is in the way trading takes place on each type of market.

 Based on research by Stefan Huber, Chongho Kim and Edward M. Watts